clemlesne/shopping-cart-devops-demo/README.md

   %% This relations
   azdevops -- Updates the application --> this this_integration -- Routes to --> this_cart
-  this_integration -- Routes to --> this_items
   this_integration -- Validates signatures --> this_iam
   this_monitoring -- Informs about anormal activites --> email
   this_monitoring -- Informs about anormal activites --> teams
-  user -- Views items, adds items to the cart --> this_integration user -- Indentify --> this_iam
+  user -- Indentify --> this_iam
   user -- Loads resources --> this_interface
 ```